|Senior Citizens Handbook - Assisted Living and Shared Housing||

 The facility must maintain a separate medication record for each resident receiving medication administration.
 The record must include the:

 Many ALFs provide a range of optional services at an additional cost.
-These optional services may include transportation to the doctor, money management or banking, beauty shop, postage or mailing, help with shopping, meals for visitors and guests and premium meals on-site at restaurants.
-These services are required to be described in the contract with current pricing so that the resident knows generally what to expect.
+These optional services may include transportation to the doctor, money management or banking, the provision of postage or mailing services, or help with shopping.
+In addition, they may provide meals for visitors and guests, have on-site restaurants or beauty salons.
+These services are required to be described in the contract with current pricing so that the resident knows what to expect.

-If you are a quadriplegic or paraplegic, or have a neuro-muscular disease, such as muscular dystrophy and multiple sclerosis, then the facility must:
+If you are a quadriplegic or paraplegic, or have a neuro-muscular disease, such as muscular dystrophy and multiple sclerosis, and the facility accepts individuals in your condition or with your disease, then the facility must:

 Residents suffering from Alzheimer’s or dementia are subject to additional evaluations prior to admission.
 The facility must determine whether it can provide secure, appropriate care and has appropriate staff and skills.
 The regulations describe the required assessments.